vibdev/canvas-kit/modules/canvas-kit-react-color-picker/README.md

 ## Component Props

-All standard input attributes are available and can be passed to the input field.
+All props available for `TextInput` are available here.
+Also, all standard input attributes are available and can be passed to the input field.

 ### Required